-Remember a good accountant is likely to have seen before all the scenarios, issues and challenges you face, having acted for many clients, in a variety of sectors possibly over many years.
-They can therefore draw upon that experience to help you achieve the next goal by informing on what did and didn’t work based on past client work and from running their own firm.
-If you’re not receiving this level of service delivery, then it might be time to consider your options.
+Remember a good accountant is likely to have seen all the scenarios before, the issues and challenges you face, having acted for many clients, in a variety of sectors possibly over many years.
+They can draw upon that experience to help you achieve the next goal by informing on what did and didn’t work based on past client work and from running their own firm.

 This service of predicting potential results means the decisions you have to make become easier and having data as evidence will help you take less time to reach conclusions.
 Trends that you did not know existed may suddenly surface and opportunities can then arise.

 Reviewing expenditure and its relationship to turnover means your accountant can help you establish the specific costs involved in producing your product or service.
 They may look at the cost of customers, determining which customer base is most profitable and thus where to focus attention and effort.

 If your business manufactures a product you may be faced with the decision to make or buy a component of that product.
 A make or buy analysis can help determine which avenue would be more cost effective.